-If you’re here because you followed the link in Shannon’s book – welcome.
+If you’re here because you followed the link in our book – welcome.
 Thanks for stopping by.
 If you’re here because you’re clicking around on the website, then welcome to you too.
-In the house concert book we have a section on how to put together a great little PA for doing house concerts; here is some additional information on how to set that up and dial it in.
+In the house concert book we have a section on how to put together a great little starter PA for doing house concerts; here is some additional information on how to set that up and dial it in.
 Enjoy …

 1. Family Portrait

 This is it!
 This is the whole PA.
 I staged it on Shannon’s piano bench, to illustrate the astonishing fact that this entire PA fits on a piano bench.
 Wild, right?

 From left to right, we have:

 We go into more detail in Shannon’s book about why we chose these specific pieces of gear, but to sum up: they sound great, they put out a lot of good-quality, clean sound, they give you good flexible control over your sound, and they’re very small.
 We’re not being paid by any of these companies to hawk their gear; we bought these pieces with our own money when we were first starting out in house concerts, after doing a bunch of research, and we’re recommending them because they worked great for us.

 This is how things look from the top.
 Super simple.
 Shannon plays a keyboard and sings, and we have reverb on both the keyboard and the vocal to make things dreamy.
 And as you can see, that’s how we have things plugged in: K / star / V = keyboard / vocal / reverb.
 Note that even though we only have three inputs, we labeled them.
 Trying to remember what’s what in the dark when you’re tight for time is a recipe for turning the wrong knob, aka disaster.